regmoraes/marvel-characters/README.md

 ### Notes

-1 - The app is heavily based on application events, so every data sent from bottom to top is via event classes.
+1. The app is heavily based on application events, so every domain model from bottom layers is sent to top wrapped in a event class.
-2 - Character model is handled as an aggregate root and because of that, (almost) every repository and use case manipulates Character classes.
+2. Character model is used as an aggregate root and because of that, almost all repositories and use cases manipulates Character classes.
+4. Repository *always* exposes domain models.
-3 - Due to a necessity to sync local database favorites with API characters, there's a dedicated.
-FavoriteStatusSynchronizer that handles this synchronization in repository level.
+3. Due to a necessity to sync local favorites data with API provided characters, there's a dedicated FavoriteStatusSynchronizer that handles this synchronization in repository level.
-4 - Repository *always* exposes domain models.
-5 - View DTOs were created to make it easier to send data between screens and avoid scoped instances and side-effects
+5. View DTOs were created to make it easier to send data between screens and avoid scoped instances and side-effects .

 ## Tests
-Tests (and coding) were made using the Behavior-driven Development approach to ensure the use cases were working as expected.
+Tests were made using the Behavior-driven Development approach to ensure the use cases were working as expected.

 :construction: Instrumentation tests